asmuth/clip/doc/getting_started.md

       unit celsius
     }

-For detailed information on the unit configuration please refer to the Units of measurement page.
+For detailed information on the unit configuration please refer to the [units of measurement](/documentatio/units-of-measurement) page.
 Once the unit is configured, all the commands and plots will display it by default &mdash; much better now:

     $ metrictl list
     temperature                                          23.5 °C

-### Adding labels
+## Adding labels

 For the sake of the example, let's suppose we wanted to measure the temperature of three devices `deviceA`, `deviceB` and `deviceC`.
 Using the knowledge we